 Looking for a fun and engaging way to practice sight words?
-This playful love bugs game is perfect for February literacy centers!
+This playful love bugs sight word game is perfect for February literacy centers!

 I printed off all the cards on cardstock and laminated the pieces for durability.

 Then, I took the love bugs and attached them to the top of some new fly swatters I grabbed at the Dollar Tree.

 There are 6 different bugs so that you can play with up to 6 players!

 To start, I explained that the swatters were only for swatting sight words – not each other or other items in the room.

 Once everyone promised to follow the rule, I had the small group of children stand around the table while I gave each player a “love bug” swatter.

 I drew 15 sight word hearts from the heart pile and laid them out on the table.

 Looking at the cards, I called out a sight word.

 The kids rushed to identify the word and be the first to swat it.
 The first player to swat the correct word got to keep the card and add it to their pile.